 Zircon of a delicate pinkish color with such purity looks very good.
 Birefringence is clearly visible.
 It looks like some blurring of edges.
 The video was shot in the shade and macro under a lamp.

-This stone belongs to the 2nd type of zircon.
-In general, there are 3 types of zircons: high, medium and low.
-High ones are characterized by strong dispersion (color play) and are often light.
-Low ones have a rich color and weak dispersion.
-And medium ones occupy an intermediate position.
+This stone belongs to the second type of zircon.
+Generally, there are three types of zircon: high, medium, and low.
+High zircons are characterized by strong dispersion (play of color) and are often light in color.
+Low zircons have a rich color and weak dispersion.
+Medium zircons occupy an intermediate position.

 Initially, it was a polished barrel.
 Without further thought and regret, all unnecessary things were removed - they did not chase the mass of the stone, the main thing was that it was beautiful.
 The result was a nice cabochon with a clear star.
 Please watch the video.